Chachos713/VSViewer/README.md

 # VSViewer
 A virtual viewer for the simple molecular interactions

-There are two versions of the code.

-The first was written in 2014 and was two programs adapted together.
+The program was written in 2014 as a summer project.
+This was a combination of two programs to help make data visualization of molecular data easier.
-The second was a rewrite in 2016 and was written from scratch.